tehphilb/coding_challenge_weather/README.md

 ## Issues:

-weekly forcecast screen not fully develped yet
+Weekly forcecast screen is not yet fully developed

-color generator missing to fill, at the moment fixed amount of colors.
-This will generate an error when adding too much cityies.
+Colour generator missing, currently fixed number of colours.
+This leads to an error message if too many cities are added.

-proper error handling missing
+Proper error handling is missing

+The app does not work with web, due to known issues with Isar db.
+For more information check: https://github.com/isar/isar/issues/1458

 ## Dribble template